 Is Creatine Safe for Teens?

-Creatine, in the right dosage, is a safe supplement used by young athletes since there have been no reports of major side effects and conditions after its use.
+In the right dosage, creatine is a safe supplement used by young athletes since there have been no reports of major side effects and conditions after its use.
 It is a nutritional additive to boost performance and physical fitness.

 Another thing you can do is research the side effects of creatine supplements.
-If you find any side effects listed on the supplement label, make sure they’re something you’re willing to deal with before taking the supplement.
+If you find any side effects listed on the supplement label, ensure they’re something you’re willing to deal with before taking the supplement.

 For example, if the listed side effect says that creatine may decrease kidney function over time (which could be potentially dangerous), make sure you go talk to a doctor before continuing the use of the supplement.